agubelu/blog/drafts/2024-02-11_patching-requests-for-fun-and-concurrent-profit.md

 ## Reproducing the problem

 Let's consider the following script.
-It runs a bunch of concurrent requests against a URL, both with certificate verification enabled and disabled, and outputs the time it takes to do it in both cases.
+It runs a bunch of concurrent requests against a URL using the [requests](https://requests.readthedocs.io/en/latest/) library, both with certificate verification enabled and disabled, and outputs the time it takes to do it in both cases.

 ```py
 from time import time